justWin01/ECL_WEB-Initial-/README.md

 ## 1. Project Overview

 The Integrated Service Request, Inventory, and Client Payment Transaction System is designed to centralize the company’s core operations into a single accessible platform.
-Prior workflows relied heavily on manual recording and face-to-face transactions, which led to delays, data inconsistencies, and inefficiencies.
+Prior workflows relied heavily on manual recording,face-to-face transactions and Paper based process, which led to delays, data inconsistencies, and inefficiencies.
 This system addresses these challenges by digitizing all service-related processes.

 ---